bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 1. Always branch new features off the `master` branch (`git checkout -b [featureBranchName]`)
     - featureBranchName should start with the issue number and be as short as possible (e.g. 999-example-name)
     - Important: each ticket number should only have one branch and all related changes should be kept on it
+    - Tip: it is helpful to make a note of the branch name on the issue/card/ticket
 1. Commit your changes to the feature branch using the ticket number (e.g. `#999 - added some stuff for new feature`)
     - Always include the issue number at the begining of the commit message (`git commit -m '#999 - added some stuff for new feature'`)
 1. Ensure that your branch has no linting errors